tommbendall/tomplot/README.md

 tomplot is an interface to matplotlib for quickly making neat plots for numerical models of PDEs.

-It is intended for use with LFRic and some Firedrake packages, such as transportdrake.
+It is intended for use with LFRic and some Firedrake packages, such as gusto.

 ### Why?